-The reason reform is the only option permitted for discussion, not ‘radical’ (as stated earlier, ‘from the roots’) change, is that true reform must disrupt historic patterns of activity; calling into question certain forms of accepted authority and disrupting various vested interests in the process.
-Political power uses the bureaucracy of public administration to delay calls for change, and then further restrict or delay action when decisions are made.
+The reason reform is the only option permitted for discussion, not ‘radical’ (as stated earlier, ‘from the roots’) change, is that true reform must disrupt historic patterns of activity; calling into question certain forms of accepted authority and disrupting various vested87 interests in the process.
+Political power uses the bureaucracy of public administration88 to delay calls for change, and then further restrict or delay action89 when decisions are made.

 Question is, as ecological limits begin to bite, will their attempts to forestall change actually make matters worse?

 From climate change to the standards of industrially-engineered food, the world is beginning to chaotically fall apart.
 Radical change or not, even their traditional hold over ‘business as usual’ is beginning to look increasingly tenuous as these crises take hold.